ReDI-School/nrw-react/README.md

-# Resources for the ReDI Fall 2022 React Class
+# Resources for the ReDI React Class

 All of the slides, homework, recordings, and more from each class - in one place!